ministryofjustice/hmpps-delius-core-ldap-bootstrap/README.md

 time_limit: LDAP query timout, in seconds.
 Default=30.
 db_max_size: Max size of the ldap mdb database, in bytes.
 Default=50GB.
 num_threads: Number of threads to use.
 Default=number of processors.
+backup_frequency: How often to backup to S3.
+Default=hourly.

 # Data import
 import_users_ldif: LDIF file to import from the s3_backups_bucket.
 This can be set to LATEST to retrieve the latest backup from S3.
 Default=None (no users)